lcbb/PRISM_analysis/README.md

 * MultiplexImageDataAligned.mat: processed images after drift correction and flatfiel correction.

-* MultiplexImageAlignedTopHat.mat: same as 'MultiplexImageDataAligned.mat' but with top-hat filtering.
+* MultiplexImageAlignedTopHat.mat: same as `MultiplexImageDataAligned.mat` but with top-hat filtering.